brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 for discussing how individual patient characteristics might alter expectations.
 The predicted probabilities aren’t precise forecasts, but rather carefully quantified statements about treatment effects under ideal conditions.

-This emphasis on understanding uncertainty rather than just estimating effects is reflected in our technical choices.
-We focus on predictive distributions rather than parameter estimates, and on probability-scale outcomes rather than log odds ratios, prioritizing clinical utility over statistical convention.
-While other valid approaches exist, we chose this framework because it helps answer the questions clinicians actually
-face: What range of outcomes might we expect?
-How confident are we that the treatment will result in meaningful improvement?
-By obtaining clear and definitive answers to these questions for easy to understand but idealized scenarios, we can begin to address these questions for more complex real-world contexts.
+No actual patients or real hospitals will match these ideal conditions, but they nonetheless provide an excellent baseline.

 Our analyis has three additional important limitations.
 First, like all Bayesian analyses, our results depend on prior assumptions about model parameters.
-We addressed this by using clinically justified priors - verified through prior predictive simulation - and checking sensitivity to alternative specifications.
-These checks, detailed in the supplementary appendix, show our key findings are robust.
+We addressed this by using clinically informed priors - verified through prior predictive simulation - and checking sensitivity to alternative specifications.
+These checks, detailed in the supplementary appendix, show our key findings are robust to alternative prior choices.
 Second, we focused solely on functional independence rather than other outcomes.
 While a fuller picture of thrombectomy’s effects would consider multiple outcomes, functional independence is often most relevant for patient decision-making.
 Third, we simplified the modified Rankin Scale’s six-point gradation of disability into a binary outcome: functionally independent or not.
 While a more complex model could capture finer distinctions, this simplification makes our results more interpretable for clinical discussions.
-This reflects our broader approach: managing complexity to produce clear, actionable insights for patient care.”
+This reflects our broader approach: managing complexity to produce clear, actionable insights for patient care.

 ## Conclusions